Quick way to prepare 15-Minute Veggie Pinwheels

 • 1 cup shredded sharp cheddar cheese

-• 1/2 cup finely diced red bell pepper
+• 0.5 cup red bell pepper finely diced

 Instructions

-1. Prepare the Filling: In a medium bowl, combine the softened cream cheese, mayonnaise, shredded cheddar cheese, garlic powder, onion powder, and dried dill.
-Mix with a spatula or hand mixer until everything is smooth and well combined.
+• Prepare the Filling: In a medium bowl, combine the softened cream cheese, mayonnaise, shredded cheddar cheese, garlic powder, onion powder, and dried dill.
+Mix with a spatula or hand mixer until smooth and well combined.

-4. Roll Tightly: Starting from the edge closest to you, roll the tortilla up tightly into a log.
-The small border of tortilla you left will help seal the roll.
-Repeat this process with the remaining tortillas and filling.
+• Roll Tightly: Starting from the edge closest to you, roll the tortilla up tightly into a log.
+Repeat with remaining tortillas and filling.

-6. Slice and Serve: Once chilled, unwrap the logs.
-Use a sharp, serrated knife to trim off the ends.
-Then, slice each log into 1/2-inch thick rounds.
-Arrange the veggie pinwheels on a platter and serve immediately.
+• Slice and Serve: Unwrap the logs, trim the ends, and slice into 1/2-inch thick rounds.
+Arrange on a platter and serve immediately.

-• Make-Ahead Tip: You can prepare the tortilla rolls up to 24 hours in advance.
-Keep them wrapped tightly in the refrigerator and slice just before serving for the freshest taste and appearance.
+Make-Ahead Tip: Prepare the rolls up to 24 hours in advance.
+Keep wrapped and slice just before serving.

 Frequently Asked Questions